 Gearoid's route to Cloverhill has included time in some fine establishments - at least one of which lives on here, in a house speciality: 'Le Coq Hardi' chicken breast (stuffed with potato, apple, bacon & herbs, wrapped in bacon and served with an Irish whiskey sauce).

 His classical training is very evident in the deep flavours and finesse seen in every dish, but the repertoire is constantly evolving and includes a nicely balanced choice of traditional dishes (most noticeably on their excellent Sunday Lunch menu) and others showing contemporary influences.
 Desserts are especially good, so it pays to go easy on the preceding courses as portions are generous.

 A committed Euro-Toques chef, Gearoid won the Euro Toques Young Baileys Chef of the year in 2000 and is a former Commissioner General of Euro-Toques Ireland.
 This speaks volumes for his commitment to careful sourcing of ingredients, thereby supporting local producers and showing respect for regional and seasonal foods - a philosophy which is abundantly clear to anyone reading the supplier list on one of his (invariably enticing) menus.
-His excellent cooking is made all the more enjoyable by the service given by Tara Lynch and her friendly, helpful local staff, whose teamwork is seamless.
+Assisted by Head Chef, Gareth Galligan, his excellent cooking is made all the more enjoyable by the service given by Tara Lynch and her friendly, helpful local staff.

 While not especially large, the seven en-suite rooms at the inn have been refurbished recently.
 Comfortable and convenient for diners who don't wish to travel far from the dinner table, most have full baths.
 Breakfast is another treat in store, so allow time to enjoy it.